hkirat/full-stack-assignment/README.md

 ## Contributing :

-Contributions are always welcome !
-Implementing It's frontend would be great .
+Contributions are always welcome , Implementing It's frontend would be great .

-#Anyway subscribe to Harkirat https://www.youtube.com/@harkirat1
+# Anyway subscribe to Harkirat https://www.youtube.com/@harkirat1